Meet Alex

 Alex Farlander

-I am always on the road (after all, I am a full-time vanlifer), but I keep an eye on messengers and email
+I am always on the road (after all, I am a full-time nomad), but I keep an eye on messengers and email

 My social networks: